How Much Does Microblading Cost in Illinois?

 Microblading lasts 1-3 years depending on your skin type and lifestyle.
 Most of my clients come back every 12-18 months for a refresh.
 It’s a shorter appointment (up to 90 minutes), lower cost, and keeps your brows looking fresh.

-Your total investment over 2 years: $650-950 (depending on whether you need a refresher in year two).
+Your total investment over 2 years: $800-1,100 ($800 in year one for the session + touch-up, plus $300 if you need a refresher in year two).

 Now Let’s Talk About What You’re Currently Spending